 Artemis II Mission Marks Historic First Crewed Flight

-The Artemis II mission has safely ended with a splashdown in the Pacific Ocean.
+The flight safely ended with a splashdown in the Pacific Ocean.
 This mission was the first crewed flight of the Orion spacecraft in over 50 years to travel beyond Earth and return.
-The mission lifted off from the Kennedy Space Center using the Space Launch System, NASA’s most powerful launch system.
+The mission lifted off from the Kennedy Space Center launch pad using the Space Launch System (SLS rocket), NASA’s most powerful launch vehicle, with support from the launch control center.

 The crew included Commander Reid Wiseman, Victor Glover—the first person of color on a lunar mission, and Canadian Space Agency astronaut Jeremy Hansen, along with other crew members.
 Strong teamwork between international partners and agencies drove NASA’s Artemis efforts throughout the flight.
-The Orion spacecraft, built by Lockheed Martin, protected the crew during reentry using its advanced heat shield.
-The successful reentry marked a major step forward for deep space exploration and future Artemis missions.
+The Orion spacecraft, built by Lockheed Martin and also known as the Orion capsule and originally developed as a crew exploration vehicle, protected the crew during reentry using its advanced heat shield.
+The reentry gave NASA one of its clearest signs yet that Orion can safely support future Artemis missions farther into deep space.

 Georgia Aerospace Industry Supports NASA’s Artemis Program

-The Georgia aerospace industry plays a key role in NASA’s Artemis program.
+Georgia-based aerospace companies continue contributing components and technical support for NASA’s expanding Artemis efforts.
 While the launch happened in Florida, much of the work behind the scenes takes place in different parts of the United States, including Georgia.
-Many aerospace companies help build and test parts of NASA’s Orion spacecraft, including the crew module and service systems.
+Many aerospace companies help build and test parts of the Orion spacecraft, including the crew module and service systems.
 Crew safety and mission success depend entirely on the reliability of these components.

 NASA facilities like the Johnson Space Center and systems like exploration ground systems and mission control also support these missions from the ground.